xlab-uiuc/openctest/core/run-ctest/README.md

 - the relative path to a `.txt` file containing all tests that you want to test

 `project.props`
-- optional
+- generally optional, please check the `README` of specific project for required command line properties
 - a list of command line properties that you want to pass to the target project, separated by `,`

 `project.args`
-- optional
+- generally optional, please check the `README` of specific project for required command line arguments
 - a list of command line arguments that you want to pass to the target project, separated by `,`

-## Command Examples
+### Command Examples
-Example with 2 Success and 1 Skip. `testCedeActive` is skipped because it is not affected by the modified configuration.
+Example with 2 Success and 1 Skip. `testCedeActive` is skipped because it is not affected by the modified configuration
 ```
 mvn exec:java -q \
 -Dproject.name=hadoop-common \